inferno-framework/smart-app-launch-test-kit/lib/smart_app_launch/docs/smart_stu2_2_client_suite_description.md

 #### Inputs Controlling Token Responses

-Inferno's SMART simulation is shallow and does not include the details needed to populate the token response [context data](https://hl7.org/fhir/smart-app-launch/STU2.2/scopes-and-launch-context.html) when requested by apps using scopes during the *SMART App Launch* flow.
-If the tested app needs and will request these details, the tester must provide them using the following inputs:
+Inferno's SMART simulation does not include the details needed to populate the token response [context data](https://hl7.org/fhir/smart-app-launch/STU2.2/scopes-and-launch-context.html) when requested by apps using scopes during the *SMART App Launch* flow.
+If the tested app needs and will request these details, the tester must provide them for Inferno to respond with using the following inputs:
 - **Launch Context** (available for all *SMART App Launch* clients): Testers can provide a JSON array for Inferno to use as the base for building a token response on.
 This can include keys like `"patient"` when the `launch/patient` scope will be requested.
 Note that when keys that Inferno